 SQL Server Availability Groups have been around for a while.
-But not a lot of organizations have implemented them yet mainly because they haven’t upgraded their database platforms to SQL Server 2012/2014.
+A lot of organizations are still in the process of implementing them as they upgrade their database platforms to the latest version of SQL Server.
 As more and more organizations move away from older versions and into the newer ones, Availability Groups will become much more common.
-And with the Basic Availability Groups feature coming up in SQL Server 2016 Standard Edition, it will eventually become a viable replacement for the already deprecated Database Mirroring feature.
+And with the Basic Availability Groups feature made available starting with SQL Server 2016 Standard Edition, it will eventually become a viable replacement for the already deprecated Database Mirroring feature.

 In the first installation in this series, I talked about how Active Directory Domain Services (ADDS) authentication and replication affect a SQL Server Availability Group (AG) implementation in a disaster recovery (DR) site.
 The second installation in this series is about Domain Name System (DNS.)
 The third installation was all about the Windows Server Failover Cluster (WSFC) heartbeat and how intra-node communications affect the overall health of the WSFC.
 This blog post will focus on what I think is the most complex yet very important concept in a WSFC.
 It is so complicated that I actually created a dedicated online course just for it – the quorum.

 With all the talks about the United States 2016 election, I might as well use this as an example.
 In a democratic government, the citizens get to decide thru election who will become their next political leader The results of the election will be the determining factor (side note: if Donald Trump gets the highest seat in the country, we know pretty well how he got there.)
 I’d like to simplify this process in a single phrase: “majority vote wins.”